Development

 <table><thead><tr><th width="235">Key</th><th width="325">Form</th><th>Description</th></tr></thead><tbody><tr><td><p>– js_libraries</p><p>– js_thirdparty_libraries</p></td><td><pre><code>{src=&#x3C;URL|path>, [ATTRIBUTES]}

-</code></pre></td><td><code>[ATTRIBUTES]</code> can be any of HTML's <a href="https://www.w3schools.com/tags/tag_script.asp"><code>&#x3C;script></code></a> tag.</td></tr><tr><td><p>– css_libraries</p><p>– css_thirdparty_libraries</p><p>– link_libraries</p><p>– link_thirdparty_libraries</p></td><td><pre><code>{href=&#x3C;URL|path>, [ATTRIBUTES]}
+</code></pre></td><td><code>[ATTRIBUTES]</code> can be any valid attribute for HTML's <a href="https://www.w3schools.com/tags/tag_script.asp"><code>&#x3C;script></code></a> tag.</td></tr><tr><td><p>– css_libraries</p><p>– css_thirdparty_libraries</p><p>– link_libraries</p><p>– link_thirdparty_libraries</p></td><td><pre><code>{href=&#x3C;URL|path>, [ATTRIBUTES]}

-</code></pre></td><td><code>[ATTRIBUTES]</code> can be any of HTML's <a href="https://www.w3schools.com/tags/tag_link.asp"><code>&#x3C;link></code></a> tag.</td></tr></tbody></table>
+</code></pre></td><td><code>[ATTRIBUTES]</code> can be any valid attribute for HTML's <a href="https://www.w3schools.com/tags/tag_link.asp"><code>&#x3C;link></code></a> tag.</td></tr></tbody></table>

 ```html